European integration: Commonwealth of Independent States

 The Commonwealth of Independent States (CIS) is a loose organisation in which most former Soviet republics participate.
 A visa-free regime operates among members and a free-trade area is planned.
 Ukraine is not an official member, but has participated in the organisation.
 Some members are more integrated than others, for example Russia and Belarus form a Union State.
 In 2010, Belarus, Russia and Kazakhstan formed a customs union and a single market (Common Economic Space) commenced on 1 January 2012.
-The Presidents of Belarus, Russia and Kazakhstan established the Eurasian Union with a Eurasian Commission in 2015, subsequently joined by Armenia and Kyrgyzstan.
+The Presidents of Belarus, Russia and Kazakhstan established the Eurasian Economic Union with a Eurasian Commission in 2015, subsequently joined by Armenia and Kyrgyzstan.
 A common currency is also planned, potentially to be named "evraz".
 Some other countries in the region, such as Moldova are potential members of these organisations.

 Community for Democracy and Rights of Nations

-The post-Soviet disputed states of Abkhazia, Artsakh, South Ossetia, and Transnistria are all members of the Community for Democracy and Rights of Nations which aims to forge closer integration.
+The post-Soviet disputed states of Abkhazia, South Ossetia, and Transnistria are all members of the Community for Democracy and Rights of Nations which aims to forge closer integration.